Relintai/smtp_node/README.md

 So now this repository is read-only.

 I recommend looking around for an another implementation.
-As if this writing I found an another one here: https://github.com/fenix-hub/gdMail
+As if this writing I found this one here: https://github.com/fenix-hub/gdMail

 It's for godot 4, but should be easy to backport if needed.
-The Pandemonium engine will get a new c++ implementation based on that.
+The Pandemonium engine will get a new c++ implementation (likely based on the link above).

 Godot-SMTP-Gmail ported to work with the Pandemonium Engine.